juji-io/datalevin/doc/transact.md

 Use of `future`, `agent`, `pmap` and so on may also take up too many readers, for these use `java.util.current.Executors/newCachedThreadPool`, which is unbounded in size.
-When threads do not finish their work quick enough, the number of initiated threads can accumulate to a huge number.
+When threads do not finish their work quickly enough, the number of initiated threads can accumulate to a huge number.